openjny/dotgh/README.md

 If you're using AI coding assistants like GitHub Copilot or Cursor, you've probably noticed yourself creating similar config files over and over again — `copilot-instructions.md`, `.github/prompts/myprompts.md`, `AGENTS.md`, and so on...

 `dotgh` is a cross-platform tool that lets you save and apply these config files as templates.
-When starting a new project, just run `dotgh pull my-awesome-template` and you're good to go 👌.
+When starting a new project, just run `dotgh pull my-template` and you're good to go 👌.

 ## 📁 What it manages

 By default, `dotgh` manages these files:

 - `AGENTS.md` - AI agent instructions
+- `.github/agents/*.agent.md` - Custom agent profiles
+- `.github/copilot-chat-modes/*.chatmode.md` - Custom chat modes
 - `.github/copilot-instructions.md` - GitHub Copilot instructions
 - `.github/instructions/*.instructions.md` - Custom instruction files
 - `.github/prompts/*.prompt.md` - Prompt templates